BlueBrain/cell-density-validations/README.md

 Example: {"Circuit": "my_circ", "group": "Excitatory"} and {"Circuit": "my_circ", "filters": {"synapse_class": "EXC"}}
 should both result in the same group of neurons.

+# Funding & Acknowledgment
+This development is supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.
+Copyright © 2024 Blue Brain Project/EPFL